The three-year Hematology/Oncology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, offers:

 This program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.

 The Hematology/Oncology Fellowship at Mayo Clinic's campus in Florida began in 1996 with one fellow a year.
-Thirty physicians have completed training.
-We anticipate that three trainees will complete this program annually.
+Currently, the program has three fellows per year.

-Fellows have successfully pursued careers in academic hematology/oncology as well as in group practice settings, and several have become Mayo Clinic faculty.
+Prior fellowship graduates have pursued successful careers in academic hematology/oncology as well as in community practice settings, and some have become Mayo Clinic faculty.